winterashleygayle/winterashleygayle.github.io/_posts/2026-02-16-year-of-the-fire-horse.md

 ## The Spiritual Fire: Heart as Compass

 Fire corresponds to the heart meridian in Chinese medicine.
-This is not symbolic only — it is physiological and energetic.
+This is not symbolic only, it is physiological and energetic.

 A Fire Horse year amplifies: